junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 2315
 congress: 115th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 2315

-> To posthumously award the Congressional Gold Medal to each of Glen Doherty, Tyrone Woods, J. Christopher Stevens, and Sean Smith in recognition of their contributions to the Nation.
+> To posthumously award the Congressional Gold Medal, collectively, to Glen Doherty, Tyrone Woods, J. Christopher Stevens, and Sean Smith, in recognition of their contributions to the Nation.

 ## § 1.
 Findings